Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.Redis.NonSslPort.md

 Unencrypted communication to Redis Cache could allow disclosure of information to an untrusted party.

-This does not indicate that unencrypted connections are being used.

 ## RECOMMENDATION

 Azure Redis Cache should be configured to only accept secure connections.